Best Trade Schools in Oregon

 Trade school training is well-matched to Oregon’s job market.
 Many programs here connect students directly to apprenticeship sponsors or local unions.

-Community colleges and technical institutes also tend to keep tuition lower than four-year universities, and scholarships or state workforce grants may be available.
+Community colleges and technical institutes also tend to keep tuition lower than four-year universities, and payment options may be available.

 • Oregon Building Codes Division (BCD): Handles electrician, plumber, boiler, and elevator worker licensing.